Television debut for popular Radio Ulster series The Long And The Short Of It

-Popular Radio Ulster series The Long And The Short Of It starrting Tim McGarry and Dr David Hume to make television debut after The One Show on BBC One
+Popular Radio Ulster series The Long And The Short Of It starring Tim McGarry and Dr David Hume to make television debut after The One Show on BBC One

 In the first programme they consider ‘The Siege of Derry – Was Lundy a traitor?’